Not just an replacement, but an improvement!

 - EML 300B-XLS.
 This tube can replace 300B, but is larger dimensions.
 It has slightly less distortion at higher dynamics still.
 So this is an upgrade type.
 For user's words, read "opinions" from the JACMUSIC web site menu.
 You will soon notice every fourth positive feedback is about the 300B-XLS, whereas this is the total feedback for all sales, of a very wide product portfolio.
 This tells it all.
 It is one of our most successful products.

 - EML 300B mesh.
 A specialty for "connoisseurs".
 We do not line up with a famous Chinese factory claiming to have 40Watt mesh tubes.
 Claiming that is easy, but making that?
 We say it is impossible.
-The EML 300B mesh is not "a 300B with mesh plates".
-The EML300B is a 520B with mesh plates, and like that we could specify it 22 Watt typical and 28 Watt max.
+The EML 300B mesh is not "a 300B with mesh Anodes".
+The EML300B is a 520B with mesh Anodes, and like that we could specify it 22 Watt typical and 28 Watt max.
 It can be put in any 300B configuration though, since the working point is softer at only 22 Watt.
 So you can replace a 300B with the EML300B-Mesh if you have a way to set the bias at 22 Watt.